 Cultural Causes of Oleander Leaf Drop

 Oleanders are more common in warm regions but can withstand winters in temperate zones.
-They are hardy to 35 degrees Fahrenheit (1.6 C.) and have remarkable drought-tolerance once established.
+They are hardy to 35 degrees F. (2 C.) and have remarkable drought tolerance once established.
 The best blooms come from plants in full sun and well-drained soil with average water application.
-If you are providing these conditions and still wondering, “Why is my oleander losing leaves?”, we may be able to provide some answers.
+If you are providing these conditions and still wondering, “why is my oleander losing leaves?” we may be able to provide some answers.

 Too much water and too little water can cause yellowing leaves and leaf drop.
-In the summer, water the bushes 1 to 2 times per week, deeply.
+In the summer, water the bushes one to two times per week, deeply.
 Make sure your plant is in well-draining soil.
 Soggy roots can be a cause of leaf drop on oleander.

 Oleanders don’t need a lot of fertilizer, but in poor soils or in containers where nutrients are limited, apply a balanced food in spring to perk up your plants.